kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 Although the openstack-cloud-controller-manager was initially implemented with Neutron-LBaaS support, Octavia is recommended now because Neutron-LBaaS has been deprecated since Queens OpenStack release cycle and no longer accepted new feature enhancements.
 As a result, lots of advanced features in openstack-cloud-controller-manager rely on Octavia, even the CI is running based on Octavia enabled OpenStack environment.
 Functionalities are not guaranteed if using Neutron-LBaaS.

+* `enabled`
+  Whether or not to enable the LoadBalancer type of Services integration at all.
+   Default: true

 * `use-octavia`
   Whether or not to use Octavia for LoadBalancer type of Service implementation instead of using Neutron-LBaaS.
 Default: true